systerel/S2OPC/README.md

 ### Cryptography services use constraints
 - Only one authority certificate can be provided by channel (/endpoint) for server (/client) certificates validation,
-- Authority certificate must be present in provided "TrustListLocation" path in DER format and must be named "cacert.der"

 ## Current status